Police arrest eight suspects over cult-related killings in Lagos

 By Evelyn Usman

-Eight suspected cultists allegedly involved in several cult-related killings within Yaba College of Technology and its environs have been arrested by tactical operatives of the Lagos State Police Command.
+Eight suspected cultists allegedly involved in several cult-related killings within Yaba College of Technology and its environs, Lagos, have been arrested by Tactical operatives of the Lagos State Police Command.

-One Beretta pistol, four 9mm cartridges, one cartridge, two battle axes, and two cutlasses were recovered, according to the police.
+One Beretta pistol, four 9mm ammunition, one cartridge, two battle axes, and two cutlasses were recovered according to the Police.

-Spokesman for the Lagos State Police Command, CSP Benjamin Hundeyin, described the operation which took place on April 29, 2025, as intelligence-led.
+Spokesman for the Lagos State Police Command, Mr. Benjamin Hundeyin, described the operation which took place on April 29, 2025, as intelligence-led.

-He gave the identities of the arrested suspects as: Adeyemo Abdulsamad, alias Cloud, 24; Afeez Enitan, 28; Ayomide Daniel, aged 30; Olamilekan Adeagbo, alias Skinny, 26; Mayor Samson, aged 38; Basit Ishola, aged 20; Quadri Sikiru, aged 26; and Mariam Salihu, a female, 23 years old.
+He gave identities of the arrested suspects as Adeyemo Abdulsamad, alias Cloud, 24; Afeez Enitan, 28; Ayomide Daniel, aged 30; Olamilekan Adeagbo alias Skinny, 26; Mayor Samson aged, 38; Basit Ishola, aged 20, Quadri Sikiru, aged 26, and Mariam Salihu a female of 23 years old.

 Disclaimer